dianavile/dianavile/README.md

 - :heart: I love to research, design wireframes and prototypes, to code, build websites and web applications and bring them to the market.
 - :octocat: I am open to collaborate with other digital content creators.
 - :books: Learning new things, self driven, hard working and friendly.:smiley:
-- :camera: Experience 15+ years in Digital Marketing (SEO,Content Management) & TV-Journalism, 2+ years in Coding.
+- :camera: Experience 15+ years in Digital Marketing (SEO,Content Management) & TV-Journalism, 2+ years in Coding & UX Design.
 - :gem: Communications Science (Master), TV-reporting (Postdoc), webdevelopment, UX Design and Digital Marketing (Nanodegree).

 ### Languages and Tools: